How Risky Play is Good for Kids

 - Children become apt at managing their own risks.

-- They also become able to identify risk in others, which makes them a better playmate.
+- They also become able to identify risks in others, which makes them a better playmate.

 - Little learners develop their ability to cope with fear-inducing situations.